 The requirements for the PhD degree in Quantitative Biomedical Sciences are as follows:

 - Satisfactory completion of a one-quarter course in Integrative Biomedical Sciences, two quarters of bioinformatics (Foundations to Bioinformatics I and II), two quarters of biostatistics (Foundations of Biostatistics I and II), two quarters of epidemiology (Foundations of Epidemiology I and II), and a course in biology if not having taken a graduate level biology course prior to matriculation.

 - Three first year research rotations that will consist of three small research projects, conducted with different faculty members for periods of about three months each, and registered research until the completion of the PhD.

-- Satisfactory completion of three approved graduate level elective courses.
+- Satisfactory completion of 3.5 units of approved graduate level elective courses.